Wasserstein projection distance for fairness testing of regression models: A case study on Boston Housing dataset for fairness testing and data perturbation

-To set up the experiments, we partitioned the data into two groups by treating NOX (nitric oxide concentration) as the sensitive attribute.
-Specifically, areas with NOX levels above the median are classified as high-NOX areas, while those with NOX levels below the median are classified as low-NOX areas.
-We adapted the linear regression model proposed in the original study associated with the dataset~\citep{harrison1978hedonic}.
+To set up the experiments, \RV{we treated nitric oxide concentration (NOX) as the sensitive attribute and partitioned the data into two groups according to a chosen division point.
+For a given threshold, areas with NOX levels above the division point are classified as high-NOX areas, while those below the division point are classified as low-NOX areas.
+We considered multiple candidate division points corresponding to different percentiles of the NOX distribution.} We adapted the linear regression model proposed in the original study associated with the dataset~\citep{harrison1978hedonic}, \RV{as its additive structure allows the feature-level effects of the optimal data perturbation to be directly interpreted for (ii)}.
 Specifically, for model training, we removed the variables NOX as it is the sensitive attribute, and B (i.e., $1000(Bk - 0.63)^2$ where Bk is the proportion of blacks by town) due to concerns about its data transformation~\citep{Carlisle_2020}.
 We retained the remaining data transformation following Equation A.1 in~\citep{harrison1978hedonic}, and re-estimated the coefficients using least squares regression to predict the median value of owner-occupied homes.
-We used 0.05 as our significance level.
+We used 0.05 as our significance level throughout the analysis.

-To address (i), we applied our Wasserstein projection-based hypothesis test to the linear regression model.
-The test yielded a p-value of 0, which is below our significance level of 0.05, indicating that housing prices are statistically significantly different between high-NOX and low-NOX areas.
+To address (i), we applied our Wasserstein projection-based hypothesis test to \RV{the fitted linear regression model using multiple NOX division points and two expectation-based fairness criteria: the equal mean criterion and the squared error criterion.
+Table~\ref{tab:fairness-testing-NOX} reports the resulting $p$-values for NOX division points at the 25th, 50th (median), and 75th percentiles.
+Across all division points, both fairness criteria yield extremely small p-values, well below the significance level of 0.05, indicating statistically significant differences between high-NOX and low-NOX areas.
+The results are qualitatively consistent across division points, suggesting that the detection of unfairness is robust to the choice of NOX division threshold.}